top of page

 Or lock them up?

 We've all lost our friends in a crowd at a bar, been waiting on an important email, or left our kids at home with a babysitter.
-When people don't have phone access, it triggers the same areas in the brain as 2
+We know that ultimately- phones can help us connect- even on a night out.
+And we're not here to shame or guilt- just to get you disconnected from mindless scrolling for a bit.

 bottom of page